South Africa return to international cricket

 The fastest hundred for a South African batsman, in Cape Town.
 Jimmy Sinclair took out the frustration of impending defeat in the third Test to Australia by slamming a century in just 80 minutes, including six sixes.
-Sinclair had notched a ton in the previous match, in Johannesburg, too, but that game ended like this one, in defeat.
+Sinclair had made a century in the previous match, in Johannesburg, too, but that game ended like this one, in defeat.
 Here South Africa followed on after being skittled for 85, and despite Sinclair's assault they were only able to set Australia a measly victory target of 59 - which was chased down in less than ten overs.

 Few would have fancied being an Australian batsman in the first Test against West Indies, as Malcolm Marshall, Joel Garner, Michael Holding and Courtney Walsh eyed up a damp, uneven Perth surface with a score of 416 to defend.
 The Aussies were duly blown away in less than two hours for 76, with Holding taking 6 for 21.
 The bowling was frightening, the catching brilliant, and the Wisden Almanack said West Indies were "irresistible".
 Australia made a better fist of things second time round - even Terry Alderman managed 23 - but they were only delaying the inevitable, and West Indies wrapped up an innings victory with a day to spare.
 It was their ninth win in a row, a record that they would extend to 11 and which would last until Australia turned the tables and surpassed it by hammering West Indies in 2000-01.